LoganR333/UNH-IT718/README.md

 # UNH IT718 - Cloud Computing Principles

-## Labs and other courseware
+## Labs

-> [!NOTE]
-> This repo is rapidly evolving

-The course has 8 labs, materials for each lab has a dedicated folder.
-Lab cover AWS, Azure, and GCP.
+The course has 8 labs, materials for each lab has a dedicated folder in this repo.
-### Lab order
+Labs can be completed using the relevant cloud shell in: AWS, Azure, and GCP.

 | # | Name | AWS | Azure | GCP |
 | :---: | :--- | :---: | :---: | :---: |
 | 1 | Signup, CLI, and setting budgets | ✅ | ✅ |  ✅ |